 - Parent involvement throughout the entire process.

-In Georgia, a four-tier RtI model has been adopted for early intervention and to determine the student's response as required by the Georgia Department of Education regulations for special education (160-4-7).
-Students receive instruction based on their needs and may move within the pyramid as data supports.
+In Georgia, a three-tier model has been adopted for early intervention and to determine the student's response as required by the Georgia Department of Education regulations for special education (160-4-7).
+Students receive instruction based on their needs, and supports are scaffolded at various tiered levels.
+Students in special education, ESOL, Section 504, and gifted programs receive support and instruction through all tiers, depending upon the need.

-What are the four tiers of instruction or intervention?
+What are the tiers of instruction or intervention?
+How does the Student Support Team fit into the process?

 Tier 1 consists of a standards-based classroom with all students participating in instruction that is differentiated, research-based, and guided by progress monitoring and balanced assessments.